Payouts to bank accounts in Singapore

 • Object account—account information:

-Thus, a correct payout request by using the Singapore Online Banking method must contain the project identifier, basic payment information (identifier, amount, and currency code), customer identifier and IP address, name of bank account holder and bank ID and signature.
+Thus, a correct payout request by using the Payouts to bank accounts in Singapore method must contain the project identifier, basic payment information (identifier, amount, and currency code), customer identifier and IP address, information about the bank or other organisation through which the payout is made, information about the customer account, including the full name of the account holder, signature, and may include any other additional parameters.

 {